What is State Transition Testing and State Transition Diagram? Explained with examples.

 - For State S4 – Only 1 arrow is coming out of it, going to state S2

-Let’s put this into our table:
+Let’s put this on our table:

-Since for state S1 and S2 there are two arrows coming out, we have written it twice.
+Since for state S1 and S2, there are two arrows coming out, we have written it twice.

 For each state, write down their final state.

 - For state S1 – The final states are S2 and S3

 - For State S2 – The final states are S1 and S4

 - For State S3 – Final state is S1